gobridgenz/challenges/6-next-public-holiday/README.md

 1. Find out which public holiday is next based on the current time

 </details>

 <details>
 <summary>Tip 1</summary>

-To call the URL with the current year, you can use the following functions:
+To create the URL with the current year, you can use the following functions:

 - [`fmt.Sprintf`](https://golang.org/pkg/fmt/#Sprintf): to insert a variable in a string